PKSD Newsletter: Identifying the Signs of Nursing Home Abuse

 - Mood swings

 - Sudden emotional outbursts or sudden depression

 - Broken or fractured bones

 - Refusal to take medications or eat

 - Poor physical appearance or hygiene

-- A caregiver refuses the resident to be left alone with others
+- A caregiver refuses to leave the resident alone with others

 - Sudden changes in the resident’s finances or missing personal items